Havana Glasgow Film Festival (HGFF), born in 2014, showcases Cuban cinema and culture within Havana’s twin city of

 The festival celebrates local identities and cultures, highlighting the similarities between Havana and Glasgow and the thriving artistic talent that exists within both cities.

-Our eighth Havana Glasgow Film Festival, running from 8-13 Nov 2022, will screen the best Cuban documentary, feature and short films , facilitate discussions and host dynamic cultural events, hopefully both in-person and online.
+Our ninth Havana Glasgow Film Festival, running from 15-19 Nov 2023, will screen the best Cuban documentary, feature and short films , facilitate discussions and host dynamic cultural events, both in-person and online.
 We have unique access to Cuban films in the UK through our partnership with the Cuban Film Institute (ICAIC).

 Eirene Houston – Festival Director/Curator

 What makes the Festival possible is Eirene’s 23+ years commitment to Cuba, her strong relationship with the Cuban Film Institute (ICAIC) and long term working partnership with Hugo Rivalta.

 A screenwriter and director, her debut feature ‘Day of the Flowers’ (shot in Cuba) was screened at Edinburgh Film Festival and Havana’s International Film Festival.
 Her feature documentary, ‘My Life is Dance’’ is in post production.

 Eirene has been invited to be on the documentary panel for HGFF partner festival The International Festival of Gibara (FIC Gibara) where she has also given a presentation about Havana Glasgow Film Festival and screened some of the Scottish shorts previously screened at HGFF.
 She is also a curation advisor.

 Hugo Rivalta – Co-Director/Curator